 As noted by Binelli (2003), in poorer households, parents often cannot afford the costs of schooling for all of their children.
 Because the expected return on education is considered to be higher for males, females tend not to be sent to school.
 An increase in the household's monetary income, through the payment of publicly funded cash benefits, will reduce the opportunity cost of schooling and increase parents' willingness to send all of their children to school.
-Since women are discriminated in the first instance, they will benefit relatively more from this reduction in the opportunity cost.
-This insight is confirmed by on-the-ground experience in for example Pakistan, Columbia and Bangladesh, where girls' school enrolment increased more than boys' following a reduction in the cost of schooling (World Bank 2001).
+Since women are discriminated in the first instance, they will benefit relatively more from this reduction in the opportunity cost

-The extent that the educational gap is the result of imperfect financial markets or tight budget constraints at the household level, adopting a gender perspective in public education expenditure can thus contribute to the equalization of education enrolment rates by lowering the opportunity cost of schooling for the female population and have a positive effect on economic and social outcomes.
+To the extent that the educational gap is the result of imperfect financial markets or tight budget constraints at the household level, adopting a gender perspective in public education expenditure can thus contribute to the equalization of education enrolment rates by lowering the opportunity cost of schooling for the female population and have a positive effect on economic and social outcomes.